Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/02_SDK.rst

 -------------------

-For more easily management prebuilt libraries version in SDK, each library has its own “get version” API and the output version string follows a specific format.
+For more easily management prebuilt libraries version in SDK, each library has its own "get version" API and the output version string follows a specific format.

 API in each library